-5.2 LAND USE FRAMEWORK
+5.2 LAND USE AND BUILT FORM FRAMEWORK

-- Translate SDF policy into detailed land use proposals - Provide guidance for private sector development opportunities - Provide guidance to public sector service providers in their planning of bulk and reticulation services - Accommodate socio-economic changes in the area as a result of city growth - Provide for development of balanced communities including a mix of lifestyles and family life cycles - Increase the diversity and vitality of the area through an increase in, and spatial distribution of, the mix of land uses - Ensuring more efficient and sustainable use of infrastructure and higher returns on public capital infrastructure investment through increasing gross densities of Scottsville (i.e. more efficient use of developable land and infrastructure) - Enhance property values and rates returns for TMM through increased mix of uses and increased net densities (i.e. permissible individual site densities)
+- Translate SDF policy into detailed land use and urban form proposals that accommodate not only existing development, but also the envisaged roles of the area and associated future mix of land uses and activities - Provide guidance for private sector development opportunities - Provide guidance to public sector service providers in their planning of bulk and reticulation services - Accommodate socio-economic changes in the area as a result of city growth and demographic changes - Provide for development of balanced communities including a mix of lifestyles and family life cycles - Increase the diversity and vitality of the area through an increase in, and spatial distribution of, the mix of land uses - Ensuring more efficient and sustainable use of infrastructure and higher returns on public capital infrastructure investment through increasing and spreading the mix of land use and densities throughout Scottsville (i.e. more efficient use of developable land and infrastructure) - Enhance property values and rates returns for TMM through increased mix of uses and increased net densities (i.e. permissible individual site densities)